 The Lora Bryning Scholarship recognizes undergraduate students with demonstrated financial need who, regardless of their discipline, display excellence and talent in their ability to express themselves and their intellect in writing.
-Five students will be named Bryning Scholars for the 2013-14 academic year and each will receive a $6,000 scholarship.
+Four students will be named Bryning Scholars for the 2014-15 academic year and each will receive a $5,000 scholarship.

 Scholarship nomination procedures:

 Only students nominated by the faculty are eligible.
 All faculty members are invited to nominate students who not only have exceptional academic records, but also meet the following criteria:

 Nominees will be asked to submit a letter of introduction, essay, and writing sample to the Faculty Scholarship Committee.
 The committee will review the nomination letters, application materials, and academic transcripts of each nominee before selecting the final recipients.

 The Lora Bryning Scholarship recipients are expected to be named no later than May 1.